ElazarK/content-docs/scripts/CBPApproveHash.md

-This script approves a whitelist a hash in CBEP/Bit9.
+Approves a whitelist a hash in CBEP/Bit9.

 ## Script Data
 ---